In this article, we are going to learn how to configure supplies and contracts in the EMS platform.

 In order to create a supply, we need to have price configures.
 To learn how to configure a price, check this article.

-- We fill the basic gaps of the supply (Country, CUPS and distinctive name).
+- Fill the basic gaps of the supply (Country, CUPS and distinctive name).
 Also, write the Point of Delivery (POD) number for your supply.
 You can find this code in your bill.
 We can fill the other concepts, optionally.
 Click on "Save and add contracts".

 Then, we have the option of creating a new contract or a simulation contract.
 Both contracts can be created in the same way.
 For more information, click here.